hoverbike1/TOTK-Mods-collection/README.md

 - Graphics - **Disable Internal FXAA** : Disable internal FXAA and change "Anti-Aliasing Method" to "None" in order to increase GPU performance (?).
 FXAA smoothes certain edges to avoid aliasing (jagged edges) and costs very little GPU performance.
 Yuzu has its own FXAA in the "Anti-Aliasing Method" in Graphics settings, however, it has color banding issues currently, so we recommend SMAA, which currently is a better implementation of anti-aliasing, but uses a bit more GPU performance.
+:exclamation:Overwrites "Bootup.Nin_NX_NVN.pack.zs", don't install two mods overwriting the same file.
 </br>

 - Graphics - **Disable Dynamic resolution** when low FPS : Prevents the resolution being downscaled when your framerate is low.